How to Reduce Moro Reflex in Babies: Calming Techniques That Work

 When Does the Moro Reflex Go Away?

-You’ll usually see the Moro reflex start to fade around 3 to 4 months, and it often goes away by 6 months.
+You’ll usually see the Moro reflex start to fade around 3 to 4 months.
+It often goes away by 6 months.

 As your baby’s nervous system matures, you may notice fewer sudden startles and calmer reactions to noise or movement.
-It’s important to create a calm environment that supports your baby’s development and helps reduce the frequency of startle responses.
+A calm environment can support your baby’s development and may reduce startle responses.

-If it’s still strong after 6 months, check in with your pediatrician to make sure development is on track.
+If the reflex stays strong after 6 months, check in with your pediatrician.
+Your doctor can make sure your baby’s development stays on track.

 Typical Disappearance Timeline

-The Moro reflex usually peaks in the first month of life, then starts to fade around 2 to 4 months as your baby’s nervous system matures.
-You’ll often see the typical disappearance timeline unfold with less startle in the first months.
+The Moro reflex usually feels strongest in the first month of life.
+It then starts to fade around 2 to 4 months as your baby gains better control.

 Age What’s common